-It wasn't until I was painting the cabinet doors that I noticed one of them is caddywampus!
+It wasn't until I was painting the cabinet doors that I noticed one of them was caddywampus!
 It doesn't lay flat on a table, and it caused me issues as I was installing it.

-I hope I've inspired you to make something similar, or at least taught you something with my tips.
+I hope I've inspired you to make something similar or at least taught you something with my tips.